 Challenge: One commonality of building and running a company is that there are always problems – and while not all situations are the same, there are often common pain points and transferable lessons.
 Many companies struggle with recruiting great talent fast enough, scaling operationally, building communities, etc. By building communities to discuss these topics, you don’t have to have the answers – just access to people who can bring insight.

 ⭐️ Good examples: Atlas Holdings’ Atlas Leadership Academy

-Trend: As new technology and cultural waves emerge (e.g., VR / AR, AI, remote work), the ripple effects have huge implications for how we work and live.
-Your events can help people better understand these implications across multiple dimensions (industries, functions, roles, etc.). ⭐️ Good examples: Industrial Exchange (Industrial Technology)
+Trend: As new technology and cultural waves emerge (e.g., VR / AR, AI, remote work), the ripple effects have enormous implications for how we work and live.
+Your events can help people understand these implications across multiple dimensions (industries, functions, roles, etc.). ⭐️ Good examples: Industrial Exchange (Industrial Technology)

 Geography: Being in close physical proximity is enough to generate value.
 Each geography comes with a unique set of challenges, advantages, and cultural perspectives worth exploring.

 ⭐️ Good examples: Chicago Real Estate Private Equity Network